Coolgiserz/coolacademic/content/slides/free-and-open-source-gis-in-south-america/index.md

 - Such affinity toward FOSS includes economic considerations, but also a strong belief <span style="color: red;">that national interest is served by keeping software code transparent and investment money local</span>.

 ---
+- This article discussed three case studies of particularly successful efforts to promote FOSS GIS and rally local user groups through <span style="color: red;">education and sharing of technical expertise</span>.

+- The common thread between these case studies is their <span style="color: red;">ability to connect individuals</span>.

+---